 3. Cookies set by our site

-The site itself does not set advertising or behavioural-tracking cookies.
-The only cookies set by deepseekai.guide are functional ones used by WordPress (for example, when an editor logs in to update an article).
+Beyond the advertising cookies described in the Advertising section and our Cookie Policy, the only first-party cookies set by deepseekai.guide are functional ones used by WordPress (for example, when an editor logs in to update an article).
 These do not track visitors across the web.
 See our Cookie Policy for the full breakdown.

 What we do not collect

-- We do not run Google Analytics, Hotjar, Facebook Pixel, or any equivalent third-party analytics or behavioural-tracking script on this site.
+- We do not run Google Analytics, Hotjar, Facebook Pixel, or any equivalent first- or third-party behavioural-tracking analytics on this site.

 - We do not require an account to read the site.

-- We do not sell, rent, or share your data with marketers, brokers, or partners.
-We have no such partners.
+- We do not sell, rent, or share your personal data with marketers, brokers, or partners outside the advertising arrangement described in the Advertising section below.

 Third parties

-The site does not embed third-party advertising or analytics.
-It may, in the ordinary course of editorial work, link to external pages — DeepSeek’s documentation, Hugging Face model repos, technical reports, news sources.
+Beyond the AdSense advertising described above, the site may, in the ordinary course of editorial work, link to external pages — DeepSeek’s documentation, Hugging Face model repos, technical reports, news sources.
 When you click such a link, you leave deepseekai.guide and the destination’s privacy policy applies.
 We do not control what those sites do.

 Legal basis (for readers in the UK and EU)